 Example: Serve 5 or more servings of fruit and vegetables each day.

 First use: Seattle Children’s Odessa Brown Children’s Clinic subsequent use: Odessa Brown Children’s Clinic, OBCC, the clinic.
-When needed, use the approved OBCC/Seattle Children’s co-branded logo, available on the partnership logo usage page.
+When needed, use the approved OBCC/Seattle Children’s co-branded logo.

 Put the individual before the medical issue when noting that someone has a condition, illness, disease or disability.